zoomzoom1011/Recommendation-System-Based-on-YouTube-Review/README.md

 ![graph](./screenshots/Picture1.png)

-Nowadays， more and more companies have user data at hand.
+Nowadays, more and more companies have user data at hand.
 But how could they make full use of the data? the answer is, precision advertising!
 For this purpose, you need a product to identify the potential customers and find their interest.
 So here, I try to use an example to show, how I handle this.
 This example is, identifying cat and dog owners from youtube reviews
 To do this：

 1. extract YouTube reviews from lovely dog and cat videos